 Home came to Ceres at the end of the 1st World War but after seven years his eyesight began to fail.
 For four years he worked as a librarian at Crieff Library and his eyesight improved, gradually returning to his art activities.

 1 ‘Ceres’ watercolour.
 Private collection.
-2 right.
+2 Right.
 Ceres Green.
 Fife Folk Museum.
-3 bottom right.
-Burnside, Ceres.
+3 Bottom right.
+Newtown, Burnside, Ceres.

 Home was a prominent Freemason and was Depute Master of the Canongate, Edinburgh Lodge.
 Home was installed as master of the Lodge St Regulus, Cupar becoming its first ‘Right Worshipful Master’.
 From 1920-1922.
 He was President of the SSA (Scottish Society of Artists) 1915-1918.

-Fellow artist Eveline Isobelle Jolly 1884-1961 joined Home at Burnside Cottage she was a watercolour artist and illustrator also residing at St George’s Lodge, Earlsferry.
+Fellow artist Eveline Isobelle Jolly joined Home at Burnside Cottage she was a watercolour artist and illustrator also residing at St George’s Lodge, Earlsferry.
 Jolly exhibited at the Royal Society of Artists annual exhibitions after 1940.
-Jolly lived at Burnside Cottage until her death in 1961.
 Apparently when buildings were pulled down in Main Street, Ceres she was the only one to object !
+Jolly lived at Burnside Cottage until her death at Cupar’s Adamson Hospital in 1961.
+She is buried in the family grave in Grange Cemetery, Edinburgh.

 Home died in Dundee on the 10th August 1938 aged 73 survived by a wife and three sons he had been ill for only a few days but, it was said, died of a shock!
 He is buried in Ceres Church graveyard.